opensafely/documentation/docs/ehrql-new-tutorial-1b.md

 ## Example dataset definition 1b: Adding an extra output column from a minimal data source

+## Learning objectives

+By the end of this tutorial, you should know how to:

+* Retrieve additional data columns
+* Understand more about what is involved in creating a `Dataset`

+### The dataset definition we will work with

 This dataset definition uses the same [data source](#the-minimal-data-source).

 ```python title="1b_minimal_dataset_definition.py"